vrushabhjv/aws-bootcamp-cruddur-2023/journal/week1.md

   db:
     driver: local
 ```
+See the above `docker-compose.yml` file in [THIS](https://github.com/vrushabhjv/aws-bootcamp-cruddur-2023/blob/main/docker-compose.yml) link.

 To be able to intercat with the `postgres client`, we need to install the driver.
 And to do that, we need to add these following lines to our `gitpod.yml` file:
 ```yaml